Back to top

 Attending

-Venue Details
+Conference Venue

 Stag Hill is the main campus of the University of Surrey, situated close to Guildford train station and within a short walk of the town centre.
 Guildford is 30 miles south-west of London, located on the A3 London-Portsmouth road.
 The postcode for navigation to the University is GU2 7XH.